kubernetes-retired/service-catalog/docs/DEVGUIDE.md

     kubectl create -f binding.yaml

 Creating the binding will create a `ConfigMap` for binding consumption.
-This can now be used by a native kubernetes app.
+This can now be used by a native Kubernetes app.
 You can inspect the config map using `kubectl get configmap database`:

     NAME       DATA      AGE
     database   4         55s

-Now you can deploy the application that consumes the binding.
+Now you can deploy the application that consumes the binding:

     kubectl create -f ../user-bookstore-client/bookstore.yaml